fp555/exh-tags-preview/README.md

 ## NOTICE:
-**this has been partially obsoleted by the Mar 19, 2019 update:** native *Compact* or *Extended* views can be now used to display tags under gallery titles, with support for Tag Filtering.
+After the Mar 19, 2019 update:
+- *Compact* or *Extended* views can be now used to display tags under gallery titles, with support for tag filtering/watching: no need to install this script if you use one of these;
+- since *Minimal+* and *Thumbnails* views only display watched tags, I enabled the full tag box for these. **I plan to make this a user option to turn on/off** (*coming soon*:tm:)

 ---

 # E(x)hentai Tags Preview
-This is an unofficial userscript for e-hentai/exhentai **(WARNING: NSFW websites)** that displays related tags when you hover over a gallery link.
-Both list and thumbnails view are supported.
+This is an unofficial userscript for e-hentai/exhentai **(WARNING: NSFW websites)** that displays related tags when you hover over a gallery link while using native **Minimal**, **Minimal+** and **Thumbnails** view.

 No unrelated features, no jQuery, no reporting your sick fetishes to the NSA.
 For now.

 ## Install
-If your browser does not natively support userscripts, install something like [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (**v3.x only**), [Tampermonkey](https://tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/get-it/), then **[click here to install the script](https://raw.githubusercontent.com/fp555/exh-tags-preview/legacy/script.user.js)**
+If your browser does not natively support userscripts, install something like [Tampermonkey](https://tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/get-it/), then **[click here to install the script](https://raw.githubusercontent.com/fp555/exh-tags-preview/master/script.user.js)**

 ## Troubleshooting
 ### I found a bug! / It doesn't work!
 - Stop using weird browsers that don't respect/implement basic web standards;
   - While it is possible to use this userscript with Internet Explorer, I expect it (including any past or future release) not to work properly.
-IE compatibility is not going to be a concern for me (I couldn't do tests even if it were), but *patches welcome*;
+I don't care about IE compatibility, and neither should you, but *patches welcome* if you *REALLY* care, I guess;
-- Are you using Greasemonkey?
-Version 4.0 and above is currently not supported;
+- Are you using Greasemonkey v4.0 and above?
+Try using Tampermonkey or Violentmonkey;
 - [Open an issue](https://github.com/fp555/exh-tags-preview/issues/new) and convince me it's my fault.

 ### Hey I'd like you to add...